 WALLY welcomes submissions of research papers from all York students working within the broad fields of applied linguistics and linguistics.
 This may include quantitative and qualitative research (including case studies and autoethnographies) as well as literature reviews.
 We encourage the submission of novel class papers, works in progress, and other outputs of student research at York University.
 Papers may include co-authors from other institutions, but at least one author must be a current York University student.

 WALLY publishes as a rolling, year-long issue.
 This means that articles are published as they are received, so authors can submit work throughout the school year.
 The yearly issue will open January 1st and close on December 31st.

 GLASA Symposium proceedings must be submitted by the annual deadline.
 For 2021, the deadline is June 30.
 Symposium proceedings will be published as a unit in September of the same year.

-As a working papers journal, WALLY does not currently have a strict review process.
 Manuscripts submitted to WALLY will be reviewed by the journal editors for appropriateness in terms of focus and scope.
+Papers deemed suitable may then be sent out to peer reviewers for more detailed review and feedback.
 Papers must meet the language standards of the journal.
-Editors may provide both content and writing feedback for revisions as appropriate.
+Editors and reviewers may provide both content and writing feedback for revisions as appropriate.

 Self Archiving Policy

 After you have published with WALLY, you are permitted and encouraged to continue to share your work elsewhere (e.g., personal websites, institutional repositories), as long as this journal is credited as the first publisher of the article.